jkempf42/kube-volttron/cluster-config/README.md

 Wireguard are kept in the directory
 `/etc/wireguard`.

-### Configuring the central node as a Wireguard peer

-#### Generating public and private keys
+### Generating public and private keys on both nodes

-Starting on your central node, generate a private and public key using the Wireguard `wg` command line utility:
+Starting on `central-node`, generate a private and public key using the Wireguard `wg` command line utility:

 	wg genkey | sudo tee /etc/wireguard/private.key